PraneshASP/solidity-testing-book/src/advanced/differential-tests.md

 ## Conclusion

-Differential testing is a powerful technique for enhancing the reliability and security of Solidity smart contracts.
-As it compares multiple implementations of the same functionality, developers can easily spot bugs that might have gone unnoticed by basic tests.
+Differential testing is quite a useful technique for enhancing the reliability and security of the math heavy logic.
+As it compares multiple implementations of the same functionality, we can easily spot bugs that might have gone unnoticed by basic tests.
 When combined with fuzz testing, this approach becomes even more robust, automatically exploring a wide range of inputs and conditions.

 In the high-stakes environment of smart contracts, employing differential testing on top of other tests contributes significantly to building trustworthy and secure protocols.
-As our ecosystem continues to grow, integrating these testing practices will be crucial for solidity developers aiming to deliver robust and reliable smart contracts.
+As our ecosystem continues to grow, integrating these testing practices will be crucial for developers aiming to deliver robust and reliable smart contracts.

 ## References